 2.5.
-JERIVATIVES 🗴 CONTINUEJ FRACT.
+JERIVATIVES & CONTINUED FRACT.

-These functions are taken from the GJM Module recently released by Greg McClure, based on the seminal work from Jean-Marc Baillard (see web pages http://hp41programs.yolasite.com/derive.php and http://hp41programs.yolasite.com/contfrac.php)
+These functions are taken from the GJM Module recently released by Greg McClure, based on the seminal work from Jean-Marc Baillard (see web pages http://hp41programs.yolasite.com/centfrac.php)

 Being a full MCODE solution this new method benefits from the MCODE accuracy and speed, while still maintaining the flexibility provided by a user-defined function in the usual form of a FOCAL program.
 In this regard it's very similar to the SOLVE and INTEGRATE approach (more on those later in the manual), only that the implementation uses a much simplified structure - that doesn't require custom buffers or other techniques.